quii/learn-go-with-tests/math.md

 ```
 ### Write the test first

-Now let's try and move the hour hand along based on the minutes and the seconds
+Now let's try and move the hour hand around the clocface based on the minutes
-that have passed.
+and the seconds that have passed.

 ```go
 func TestHoursInRadians(t *testing.T) {